-With the support of the QI program director and UCLA quality leaders, the scholar will implement and assess quality interventions throughout the UCLA Vatche and Tamar Manoukian Division of Digestive Diseases, reaching all UCLA gastroenterology facilities including satellite clinics.
-Each scholar will also design and develop an innovative quality improvement capstone project in one or more clinical areas using various research and QI methodologies.
+With the support of the QI program director and UCLA quality leaders, the scholar will implement and assess quality interventions throughout the UCLA Vatche and Tamar Manoukian Division of Digestive Diseases, reaching all UCLA gastroenterology Facilities including satellite clinics.
 Clinical areas may include colorectal cancer screening, inflammatory bowel diseases, hepatology, motility disorders, functional bowel disorders and inpatient/outpatient clinical practice.

-The scholar is expected to attend gastroenterology clinical case conferences throughout the week with special skill building classes as needed through Intermountain Health, Jonathan and Karin Fielding School of Public Health and UCLA Anderson School of Management.
+The scholar is expected to attend gastroenterology clinical case conferences with special skill building classes as needed through CTSI, the Department of Medicine, Intermountain Health, Jonathan and Karin Fielding School of Public Health and UCLA Anderson School of Management.

 Education will include the following topics but is not limited to: